TriptiP-Code/tripti-devops-project/Project-1/README.md

 Some Command issue in jenkins pipeline , as using personal desktop (OS : windows) to run jenkins ,there is no sh (Bash shell) available by default, so Jenkins gave an error like:
-'sh' is not recognized as an internal or external command I changed all sh steps to bat, like: bat 'echo Building Docker image...'
+'sh' is not recognized as an internal or external command therefore I changed all sh steps to bat, like: bat 'echo Building Docker image...'